 From its earliest days, then, the College on Washington Square has been at the cutting edge of intellectual, cultural, and social developments.
 In 1895, however, NYU’s great chancellor, Henry McCracken, decided to reserve Washington Square for the professional schools, which had proliferated under his leadership, and to move University College to a beautiful campus in the Bronx—University Heights—designed by Stanford White.

 The College’s move to the Heights reflected McCracken’s “Ivy” aspirations for the school and his successful effort to raise quality by attracting the best students nationally.
 Also relevant was the ascendant, non-urban collegiate ideal of a residential community, with fine teaching, extracurricular activities, fraternities, and intercollegiate athletics.

 A few years later, an undergraduate presence was restored downtown with the opening of a Collegiate Division (1903), soon to become Washington Square College (1913).
 This school had a more diverse student body, opening its doors to women, recent immigrants, commuters, and professional students.

 In recent years, the College has become recognized as a national leader for its efforts to reinvent a liberal arts education for the 21st century.
-With a challenging liberal arts foundation, the College Core Curriculum, at the center of the under-graduate experience, the College emphasizes student inquiry and research, offers unique opportunities for international and pre-professional study, and makes use of the city as a site for learning and service.
+With a challenging liberal arts foundation, the College Core Curriculum, at the center of the undergraduate experience, the College emphasizes student inquiry and research, offers unique opportunities for international and pre-professional study, and makes use of the city as a site for learning and service.
 A liberal arts education thus reconceived is not only personally enriching but also eminently practical in developing the skills and perspectives essential to assume a leadership role in the 21st century.
-As the new millennium proceeds, the College continues to build on its founders’ goal of providing “Useful Knowledge.”
+The College continues to build on its founders’ goal of providing “Useful Knowledge.”